-Note: Batch Application Viewer analyzes JCL and ECL jobs.
-Usage is identical except for languagespecific differences in terminology.
+Note: Batch Application Viewer analyzes JCL jobs.

 Understanding the Batch Application Viewer Window

 Use the Batch Application Viewer to determine if batch jobs are dependent on one another, the programs that use a data store, and the flow of data into or out of a data store.
 To open Batch Application Viewer, select a project in the Repository Browser and choose Analyze > Batch Application.